 All Just a Dream: Subverted.
-At one point near the end of the film it looks like the story is gonna go out with a Twist Ending.
-As Evan's doctor explains that there are no journals, he asserts that everything that we've apparantly seen so far is a delusion that Evan created to cope with the guilt of killing Kayleigh, describing alternate universes with colleges, prisons, and paraplegia.
+At one point near the end of the film, it looks like the story is gonna go out with a Twist Ending.
+As Evan's doctor explains that there are no journals, he asserts that everything that we've apparently seen so far is a delusion that Evan created to cope with the guilt of killing Kayleigh, describing alternate universes with colleges, prisons, and paraplegia.
 Then it turns out that the mental time travel was real when Evan goes back one last time.

-Which is broken by his final decision by making sure Kayleigh stays out of his life which makes things all the better for everyone in the end.
-So yeah, it's more like the aesop get's twisted into "You'll only be ok if you never find true love."
+An Aesop: Similar to that of The Time Machine remake.
+Attempting to undo the mistakes of the past is futile; sometimes, you just have to accept things the way they are.
+Which is broken by Evan's final decision by making sure Kayleigh stays out of his life, which makes things all the better for everyone in the end.
+So yeah, it's more like the Aesop gets twisted into "You'll only be okay if you never find true love."

 Beard of Sorrow: It's subtle, but there.
-In the futures that Evan loses Kayleigh in he's always grown out a full beard.
-When he's still with her in the "frat-boy" future he's shaved it down to a goatee, but it isn't until the very end of the movie, when he's put her being a part of his life behind him that he's clean-shaven.
+In the futures that Evan loses Kayleigh in, he's always grown out a full beard.
+When he's still with her in the "frat-boy" future, he's shaved it down to a goatee, but it isn't until the very end of the movie, when he's put her being a part of his life behind him that he's clean-shaven.

 Bittersweet Ending: The theatrical cut.
 Evan makes sure that he and Kayleigh never become friends by being mean to her when he travels back in time to their first meeting.
 Kayleigh and Tommy live a happy life away from their abusive father, and Evan and Lenny remain lifelong friends.
 Evan runs into Kayleigh in a downtown street in New York, but he ignores her after hesitating for a moment.

-Break Her Heart To Save Her: In the theatrical cut Evan finally decides that the best course of action is to go back to where he and Kayleigh first meet and be mean to her, so she never befriends him, moves away with her mother and avoids the sexual abuse by her father which ultimately leads to her suicide.
+Break Her Heart To Save Her: In the theatrical cut, Evan finally decides that the best course of action is to go back to where he and Kayleigh first meet and be mean to her, so she never befriends him, moves away with her mother, and avoids the sexual abuse by her father which ultimately leads to her suicide.

 Blofeld Ploy: Tommy beats the shit out of a random kid in a movie theater after he sees Evan kissing Kayleigh.

-Blond Guys Are Evil: Tommy.
+Tommy.
 Even in a reality where he turns out alright, his hair is brown.

 Broken Aesop: The lesson that you can't possibly undo all of your past mistakes and that you have to accept them for what they are is broken by both of the endings, as Evan does precisely that by removing himself from Kayleigh's life entirely.
 The real mistake he had to fix was meeting her in the first place (theatrical cut) or being born at all (director's cut).

 Burn Baby Burn: Turns out this is what originally happened with the dynamite.
-Also the ending.
-(Although that was hinted at throughout).
+Also the ending (although that was hinted at throughout).

 Foreshadowing: You have no life-line.
 No soul.
 You were never meant to be.